 - b) The related procedures are to: - i.
 Identify records to be kept. - ii.
 Describe the organisation of and responsibility for the archiving system (location, compilation, format) and conditions for access to the information (e.g., by product, subject). - iii.
 Control access and provide effective protection from deterioration or accidental damage. - iv.
 Ensure continued readability of the records. - v.
 Demonstrate to the Authority proper functioning of the records system. - vi.
 Clearly identify the persons involved in conformity determination. - vii.
-Define an archiving period for each type of data taking into account importance in relation to conformity determination subject to the following: - Data which supports conformity of a product, part, or appliance is to be kept for not less than three years from the issue date of the related Statement of Conformity or Authorised Release Certificate.
+Define an archiving period for each type of data taking into account importance in relation to conformity determination subject to the following: - 1.
+Data which supports conformity of a product, part, or appliance is to be kept for not less than three years from the issue date of the related Statement of Conformity or Authorised Release Certificate. - 2.
+Data considered essential for continuing airworthiness is to be kept throughout the operational life of the product, part or appliance. - viii.
+Data related to supplied parts may be retained by the supplier if the supplier has a system agreed under EMAR 21 Section A Subpart F by the Authority.
+The manufacturer is to, in each case, define the archiving period and satisfy himself or herself and the Authority that the recording media are acceptable.